Avalara/phpmig/README.md

 What is new in this fork
 -----------
-The change in this fork is that Migrator now calls Adater::execute() instead of calling Migration::up() and Adapter::up() - same for ::down().
-Adater::execute() will call instead Migration::up() and Adapter::up(), which allows to override Addapter::execute() avoinding adding too much boilerplate in Migrations.
+The change in this fork is that Migrator now calls Adapter::execute() instead of calling Migration::up() and Adapter::up() - same for ::down().
+Adapter::execute() will call instead Migration::up() and Adapter::up(), which allows to override Adapter::execute() avoinding adding too much boilerplate in Migrations.

 Adapting your code for this fork
 -----------
 If you have not implemented customs Adapters, you should be fine.
 If you did, then add "use \Phpmig\Adapter\SimpleAdapter;" and change "Foo implements AdapterInterface" with "Foo extends SimpleAdapter"

-Example: how to use the new adapter execute()
+Example: how to use the new Adapter::execute()
 -----------

 ```PHP